solana-labs/tour-de-sol/gitbook/participation/steps-to-create-a-validator/delegating-stake.md

 To monitor your validator during its warmup period:

-* View your vote account:`solana svote-account ~/validator-vote-keypair.json` This displays the current state of all the votes the validator has submitted to the network.
+* View your vote account:`solana vote-account ~/validator-vote-keypair.json` This displays the current state of all the votes the validator has submitted to the network.
-* View your stake account, the delegation preference and details of your stake:`solana show-stake-account ~/validator-stake-keypair.json`
+* View your stake account, the delegation preference and details of your stake:`solana stake-account ~/validator-stake-keypair.json`
 * `solana validators` displays the current active stake of all validators, including yours
 * `solana stake-history ` shows the history of stake warming up and cooling down over recent epochs
 * Look for log messages on your validator indicating your next leader slot: `[2019-09-27T20:16:00.319721164Z INFO solana_core::replay_stage] <VALIDATOR_IDENTITY_PUBKEY> voted and reset PoH at tick height ####.
 My next leader slot is ####`